rcarrata/rcarrata.github.io/_posts/2020-06-16-operators-in-opc4.md

 ## 3. Operator Lifecycle Manager ecosystem

-So, now that we already explained the components of the OLM, we need to describe the ecosystem in order to deploy, upgrade and maintain our operators within the OLM.
+So, now that we have explained the components of the OLM, we need to describe the ecosystem in order to deploy, upgrade, and maintain our operators within the OLM.

 In the Operator Lifecycle Manager (OLM) ecosystem, the following resources are used to resolve Operator installations and upgrades: